Medical Spanish for Beginners Undergraduate Certificate

 Other electives may be approved for the Certificate in consultation with the advisor.

-Learning Spanish requires constant practice of the five skills involved in second language acquisition: speaking and listening, writing, reading, and cultural knowledge.
-All coursework, assessments and learning outcomes designed for this program align seamlessly with the steady improvement of these five skills.
+Learning Spanish requires constant practice of the five skills involved in second language acquisition: speaking and listening, writing, reading, and understanding different cultures.
+Consequently, all coursework, assessments, and learning outcomes designed for this program align seamlessly with the steady improvement of these five skills.
+Becoming a skilled Spanish speaker takes years of study, including a period of immersion in a Spanish-speaking country.

-2. Write in Spanish, using the learned medical vocabulary in appropriate contexts.
-Write questions, instructions, prescriptions, diagnoses, etc., in Spanish.
+2. Write simple Spanish sentences using the learned medical vocabulary in appropriate contexts.